-- A student who is enrolled in a Bachelor's degree programme for a bridging programme with the aim of being admitted to the degree programme at TU Delft, must complete this bridging programme within two academic years, - 2.
+- 1. A student who is enrolled in a Bachelor's degree programme for a bridging programme with the aim of being admitted to the degree programme at TU Delft, must complete this bridging programme within two academic years, - 2.
 In case a student fails to complete the bridging programme within the period specified in subsection 1 of this article, his enrolment is terminated.
-The student may request a twelve month extension of enrolment based on a well-founded argumentation to be evaluated by the bridging program responsible officer(s). - 3.
+Under exceptional personal circumstances the student can submit a well-founded request for an extension of the course duration for a period of at most twelve months. - 3.
 The Executive Board will set the fee to be charged, as denoted in Article 7.57i of the Act, for the enrolment as student in a bridging programme and for the extension thereof, as denoted in subsection 2 of this article.